JasonLocklin/Dissertation/VWM/Introduction.md

 [@Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex --- a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
-This characterisation of neglect as an attentional disorder, however, does not fully capture the range of symtoms observed in neglect; particularly on tasks that are not direct measures of attention, and for which performance may be degraded for other reasons.
+This characterization of neglect as an attentional disorder, however, does not fully capture the range of symptoms observed in neglect; particularly on tasks that are not direct measures of attention, and for which performance may be degraded for other reasons.
 For